 Backpacking in India is not for the faint hearted and anyone who's thinking of travelling here for a long time needs seriously to consider what they want to get out of their trip.

-Backpacking guide to India
+Backpacking Guide to India

-South Indian Backpacking destinations
+South India Backpacking Destinations

 Hampi is home to some of the most spectacular landscape in the world and is steeped in history, beauty and mystery.